 Add garlic, chili powder, and paprika, and cook, stirring, for 1 to 2 minutes or until fragrant.

-Add pinto beans, tomatoes, green chiles, and broth; bring to a boil, then reduce heat to simmer for 15 minutes.
+Add pinto beans, tomatoes, green chiles, and the desired amount of broth (see note); bring to a boil, then reduce heat to simmer for 15 minutes.

-2 cans (15 ounces each) pinto beans, rinsed and drained, 1 can (15 ounce) petite diced tomatoes, 1 can (4.5 ounce) diced green chiles, 3 cups low sodium beef or chicken broth
+2 cans (15 ounces each) pinto beans, 1 can (15 ounce) petite diced tomatoes, 1 can (4.5 ounce) diced green chiles, 3 cups low sodium beef or chicken broth

 Meanwhile, in medium saucepan over medium heat, melt butter.
 Stir in flour until combined.
 Whisk in milk.
 Bring to a boil, stirring constantly until mixture is smooth and thickened.
 Remove from heat.